peoplepattern/crowdflower/BLOG.md

 We on the engineering team at People Pattern use open source software <i>all the time</i>, like software engineers almost anywhere.
 We are committed to [giving](https://github.com/scalanlp/nak/commits?author=jasonbaldridge) [back](https://github.com/n8han/giter8/pull/140) [to](https://github.com/twitter/finatra/pull/156) [the](https://github.com/ansible/ansible/pull/7824) open source community.
 Thus far, these contributions have been bugfixes, documentation improvements, etc.—good stuff—but today we are announcing the first full project we have open sourced: a Python client for the [CrowdFlower API](http://success.crowdflower.com/customer/portal/articles/1288323-api-documentation), called, simply, "[crowdflower](https://github.com/peoplepattern/crowdflower)."

-[CrowdFlower](http://www.crowdflower.com/) is a crowdsourcing platform, similar to [Mechanical Turk](http://www.peoplepattern.com/mechanical-turk/), but at PeoplePattern we work with a lot of different languages, and found that CrowdFlower's more widely-distributed workforce is a better fit for some of our crowd-workable tasks.
+[CrowdFlower](http://www.crowdflower.com/) is a crowdsourcing platform, similar to [Mechanical Turk](http://www.peoplepattern.com/mechanical-turk/), but at PeoplePattern we work with a lot of different languages, and found that CrowdFlower's more widely distributed workforce is a better fit for some of our crowd-workable tasks.

 CrowdFlower provides an official [Ruby client](https://github.com/CrowdFlower/ruby-crowdflower) (which makes sense; their app is Ruby-based), but it is not always kept up to date, and we're more of a Python / Scala shop on the back-end anyway.
-We use their API to facilitate a pipeline that samples the Twitter spritzer for current tweets and has them labeled in various ways, pulling those labels back into our classifiers.
-All of this happens with minimal manual intervention, which wouldn't be possible without using the API they provide.
+We use their API in a pipeline that samples the Twitter spritzer for current tweets and has them labeled in various ways, eventually pulling those labels back into our classifiers.
+All of this happens with minimal manual intervention, which wouldn't be possible without using their API.

+## Getting started

 For any of the following examples to work, you'll need a CrowdFlower account.
 As of August 2014, they no longer offer pay-as-you-go accounts, but you can [sign up for a free trial](https://make.crowdflower.com/users/new?redirect_url=https%3A%2F%2Fcrowdflower.com%2Fjobs&app=make).
 You'll need to grab your API key from [make.crowdflower.com/account/user](https://make.crowdflower.com/account/user), which will look something like `LbcxvIlE3x1M8F6TT5hN`.